 - KCC is a popular destination within the BTS service area.
-Doubling service by removing the Homedale end of Route 2 and doubling up the end of Route 1 would provide half hourly service to KCC. - Alternatively, the end of Route 2 could be the Route 6 loop rather than extend to Homedale.
+Doubling service by removing the Homedale end of Route 2 and doubling up the end of Route 1 would provide half hourly service to KCC.
+Such a modification should be considered in conjunction with ramifications to the Glenwood area along Homedale Road. - Alternatively, the end of Route 2 could be the Route 6 loop rather than extend to Homedale.
 Homedale could become Route 6.
 This would allow future frequency increases on Mainline #2 to benefit the Walmart/Altamont route which appears to be more used than the end of Mainline #2. - Either Routes 1 or 2 could be changed to exit downtown using 7th to Elm Street to Market Street to serve the area east of downtown which is currently not being serviced by BTS.
 Route 1 or 2 should be anticipated to serve the future East Main Extension as well. - Routes 1 and 2 could extend service hours by three hours to serve evening classes at OIT and KCC.
 This change would require adding DAR service during the same hours. - Modify Route 5 to two-way service (+/- 45-minute each direction) from downtown to OIT via Lakeport Boulevard to OR 97 and back to Dan Obrien Way, serving the NEW Corporation area.
-The Route 3 bus could then serve a new 30 minute loop such as Southview or Basin View or could be extended as full 60 minute route out to Running Y (This alternative requires an additional bus and driver).
+The Route 3 bus could then serve a new 30 minute loop such as Southview or Basin

+View or could be extended as full 60 minute route out to Running Y (This alternative requires an additional bus and driver).